swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 A well integrated online payment method (e.g. credit cards) will update the status either immediately or with a short delay after clearance (based on a callback).
 If the customer used a payment method that requires manual intervention the store admin will need to change the status of the order to *Processing* manually.

-The statuses of the orders can be seen on the order listing page:
+The status of each orders can be seen on the order listing page:

 ![](/assets/order_list_v2_marker.png)